 Do I Need a Gauge Swatch?

-I have added a gauge measurement (a 10x10cm square that you work up to test your stitch size) for you to check that your scarf will be a similar size to the measurements above.
+I have added a gauge measurement (a 10x10cm square that you work up to test your stitch size) for you to check that your stocking will be a similar size to the measurements above.

 In this pattern gauge is not important, which means that if your 10x10cm swatch is bigger or smaller that doesn’t really matter, but it may mean that you use more (or less) yarn.